COMP2281/software-engineering-group24-25-11/docs/Technical Report/main.typ

 == Launching: Provide instructions on creating a user account or logging into the system.
-Explain different user roles (if applicable).
 Guide users through any first-time setup steps, such as creating admin accounts or configuring user settings. // 5%

   1. Navigate to the game's URL and wait for the game to load.